ymolists/website/gitpod/docs/contribute/features-and-patches/submitting-a-pull-request.md

 - If you are considering submitting a pull-request that is more than a simple fix, open a discussion on GitHub first with your proposal.
 - Search [GitHub](https://github.com/gitpod-io/gitpod/pulls) for an open or closed Pull Request that relates to your submission.

-- Sign the [Contributor License Agrement](https://www.gitpod.io/cla) if prompted by the robots.

 If we suggest changes, then: